Facts about Labradors

 What makes a Labrador a Labrador?

-Breed standards are the guidelines which describe the ideal characteristics, temperament, and appearance of a breed and ensures that the breed conforms to the function they are bred for.
+Breed standards are the guidelines which describe the ideal characteristics, temperament, and appearance of a breed, enabling the breed to conform to the job that they were originally bred for.

 Is a Labrador the same as a Golden Retriever?

-The six Retriever breeds are: Chesapeake Bay Retriever, Curly Coated Retriever, Flat Coated Retriever, Golden Retriever, Labrador Retriever & Nova Scotia Duck Tolling Retriever (view the list of all the Gundog breeds where Retrievers are classified under according to the ANKC).
+The seven Retriever breeds are: Chesapeake Bay Retriever, Curly Coated Retriever, Flat Coated Retriever, Golden Retriever, Labrador Retriever, Nova Scotia Duck Tolling Retriever, & Murray River Retriever (view the list of all the Gundog breeds where Retrievers are classified under according to the ANKC).